dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Patch**:

 This section allows us to dynamically modify parts of the ACPI \(DSDT, SSDT, etc.\) via OpenCore. macOS usually does not care much about ACPI, so in the majority of the cases, you need to do nothing here.
-For those who need DSDT patches for things like XHC controllers can utilize the [SSDT-EC-USBX.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl) or use similar Device Property patching like what's seen with Framebuffer patching And to grab the location of such devices can use [gfxutil](https://github.com/acidanthera/gfxutil/releases).

-For those who utilize [300 series RTC patch](https://www.hackintosh-forum.de/forum/thread/39846-asrock-z390-taichi-ultimate/?pageNo=2) can use the [SSDT-AWAC.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl).

 * **Comment**
    * Name of patch